Sigrun Gjerløw Aasland: Personal life

-Born on 11 February 1978, Aasland hails from Grimstad.
+Born on 11 February 1978, Aasland hails from Grimstad Municipality.
 She graduated in international economics and conflict management from Johns Hopkins University in 2003.
 She had also studied at the University of Bergen and the University of Perpignan.

 She is the niece of former minister of research and higher education Tora Aasland, who held the position between 2007 and 2012.